anon0researcher/MoeyEx/README.md

 (The code can be decrypted for wallets that do not have an unconfirmed transaction and do not use subaddress and multisignature)

 ## Features
-decrypt_wallet_file.py extracts transactions data from <walletname> file.
+decrypt_wallet_file.py extracts transactions data from &lt;walletname&gt; file.

 The output data is as: